privacy-tech-lab/gpc-privacy-choice/README.md

 ## Data Collection

 First and foremost, this browser extension functions as a research project.
 The purpose of this browser extension is for the observation and study of how users make choices concerning their privacy and the selling of their data to advertisers.
-As such, we will be collecting data on how users interact with the Privacy Choice Browser Extension using Firebase.
+As such, we will be collecting data on how users interact with the Privacy Choice extension using Firebase.
 Different aspects of the data we will be collecting are shown below.

 <img width="1260" alt="Screen Shot 2021-07-19 at 4 34 52 PM" src="https://user-images.githubusercontent.com/54873610/126223709-038c28e1-0cbd-4cf2-b9d9-04058f184d3a.png">

 Each user is anonymously recorded as well as assigned a User ID.
 We then record general pieces of information, such as what browser they use, their time zone, and what UI Scheme they've been randomly assigned.
-More specifically, there are two collections that will continuously be updated as users continue to use their browser and the Privacy Choice Browser Extension.
+More specifically, there are two collections that will continuously be updated as users continue to use their browser and the Privacy Choice extension.

 ### Browser History